 The Foundation prioritizes the support of neighborhood-based groups pursuing community organizing and advocacy strategies, through which limited Foundation dollars can be leveraged to achieve significant results.
 Community organizing brings people together to identify issues, shape an agenda, and take joint action.
 Organizing groups develop and train leaders, work to promote accountability, and bring about both personal transformation and systemic change.
-Advocacy provides significant leverage as it rallies public attention and action, bringing issues into the realm of public concern and effecting policy and systematic change.
+Advocacy provides significant leverage as it rallies public attention and action, bringing issues into the realm of public concern and affecting policy and systematic change.
 While advocacy may be carried out either by those directly affected or by others working on their behalf, the Foundation will give preference to advocacy efforts that involve grassroots leaders and activists, genuinely integrating them into decision-making.

 The Foundation also supports policy reform organizations that provide neighborhood-based groups with assistance including: community planning, policy research and analysis, and advocacy skills.
 The Foundation supports legal advocacy and litigation efforts, either as stand-alone initiatives or integrated into a comprehensive strategy.